opt-nc/yamlfixer/README.md

                       sets the suffix for backup files, `.orig` is the default.
   -d, --debug         output debug information to stderr.
+  -e extensions, --ext extensions
+                      comma separated list of acceptable extensions
+                      when searching directories for YAML files.
+                      Defaults to yaml,yml,yamllint
   -l, --listfixers    output the list of available fixers.
   -n, --nochange      don't modify anything.
   -j, --jsonsummary   output JSON summary to stderr.
   -p, --plainsummary  output plain text summary to stderr.
+  -r level, --recurse level
+                      sets the maximum recursion level for directories.
+                      Default is 0 meaning no recursion, and any negative value means no limit.
   -s, --summary       output colored plain text summary to stderr.
                       If stderr is not a TTY output is identical to --plainsummary.